topos-theory/topos-theory.github.io/_posts/2015-12-08-deep-neural-decision-forests.md

 # About This Post

 The following blog post was the collaborative output of the our DL reading group.
 We seek to be thoughtful about every aspect of our reading group and iteratively discover/measure/optimize the parameters of its success.
 More is written [here](/towards-a-better-reading-group/) about what we have learnt.
-Please email <a href="mailto:info@topos.house?Subject=Reading%20Group" target="_top">info@topos.house</a> if you are interested in cutting edge optimization of DL algorithms and reading groups. (:
+Please email <a href="mailto:info@topos.house?Subject=Reading%20Group" target="_top">info@topos.house</a> if you are interested in optimizating both deep learning models and collaborative learning simulatenously. (:

 # Summary